c-higashi/my_playwright_test/README.md

 - The tests run in headless mode by default.

 ### TODO
+- Update the rest of the Page objects to use baseURL in playwright.config.ts
-- Move baseURL from config.ts to playwright.config.ts
+- Remove baseURL from config.ts
 - Update the rest of the rests with config file.
 - Update the framework to use Github secrets
 - Set up Github Actions